-When it comes to the bond market, one of the most talked-about issues right now is whether the U.S. Federal Reserve’s need to raise short-term interest rates will bring about a bear market.
-This topic is frequently discussed in dramatic terms, which fosters the belief that the bond market is on track for a crash.
+One of the most talked-about issues in the bond market is whether the U.S. Federal Reserve’s decision to raise short-term interest rates will trigger a dreaded bear market.
+The topic is frequently discussed in dramatic terms, fostering the paranoia that the bond market is on track for a crash.

-In reality, the bond market’s reaction to the prospect of Fed rate hikes is likely to be gradual.
-Instead of a sudden, dramatic crash, bonds are likely to suffer modest price pressure over an extended period.
+In reality, the bond market’s reaction to the prospect of Fed rate hikes is typically gradual.
+Bonds are likely to suffer modest price pressure over an extended period of time, not a sudden, dramatic meltdown of a crash.
 This should result in both higher volatility and an extended period of lower returns, but the odds of an outright crash are minimal.

-Granted, yields were higher then – meaning that there was a larger yield cushion to offset price declines.
-Still, the numbers show that no crash occurred even in the unfavorable conditions of the late 70s – and investors more than made up for this period of weakness with the strong returns that occurred in the subsequent years.
+Granted, yields were higher then.
+There was a larger yield cushion to offset price declines.
+But these numbers show that no crash occurred even in the unfavorable conditions of that time period.
+Investors who remained in the bond market more than made up for this period of weakness with the strong returns that occurred in subsequent years.

 Fed Rate Hikes Are a Known Issue

-When it comes to Fed rate hikes, the latter is the case.
-Since 2013, the markets have known that the most likely scenario was that the Fed would start hiking rates in mid-2015.
-This has left investors with plenty of time to prepare, and it removes the element of surprise from the equation.
-While the timing of the first hike remains a key factor for the markets, don’t expect a major downturn in the weeks leading up to the Fed’s announcement that it is boosting rates, or even on the day of the of the announcement itself.
-The markets simply don’t respond that way to events that are anticipated this far in advance.
+Although the timing of the first hike remains a key factor for the markets, don’t expect a major downturn in the weeks leading up to a Fed announcement that it's boosting rates, or even on the day of the announcement itself.
+The markets simply don’t respond that way to events that are anticipated so far in advance.

 The Market Is Already Reacting to the Shift in Fed Policy

-Since the two-year note is the maturity most sensitive to Fed policy, its disconnect from the performance of longer-term bonds indicates that investors are already positioning for rate hikes.
-The fact that investors are shifting their portfolios this far in advance greatly reduces the odds of a crash, which typically only occurs when investors all try to hit the exit door at the same time.
+The two-year note is the maturity that has been the most sensitive to Fed policy.
+Its performance against longer-term bonds indicates investors' readiness for rate hikes.
+It greatly reduces the odds of a crash when investors shift their portfolios in advance.
+A crash generally only occurs when investors all try to hit the exit door at the same time.

 The Fed Is Watching the Markets Closely

-It’s also important to keep in mind that it’s in the Fed’s best interest not to take any actions that will lead to a bond market crash.
-Any decision that would disrupt the financial markets would feed through into the economy, which in turn would force the Fed to adjust its policy.
+It’s also important to keep in mind that it’s the Fed’s objective not to take any actions that would lead to bond market volatility.
+Any decision that would disrupt the financial markets would feed through into the economy, and this in turn would force the Fed to adjust its policy.

-Since the Fed wants to avoid that outcome, obviously, it is making every effort to communicate its policy decisions and prepare the markets for the timing and extent of its interest-rate increases.
-This eliminates the element of surprise, which – as noted previously – reduces the odds of a crash.
+The Fed's rate decisions are meant to steer the market toward sustainable stability.
+The Fed also has made it their practice to communicate policy decisions and prepare the markets for the timing and extent of their interest-rate adjustments.
+This eliminates the element of surprise and reduces the odds of a crash.

 Investors Are Conditioned to a “Crash” Mentality

-This is an underrated factor in discussions about the bond market.
-Many investors have lived through the stock market crashes in 2001-2002 and 2007-2008, and much more experienced the intense bond market sell-off that occurred in spring 2013.
-These events have fostered an undercurrent of fear among investors, and this fear is fed by the endless stories of potential crashes in stocks, high yield bonds, investment grade bonds, etc.
+Many investors lived through the stock market crashes in 2001 and 2002, and again in 2007 and 2008.
+Many more experienced the intense bond market sell-off that occurred in spring 2013.
+These events fostered an undercurrent of fear among investors.

 The Bottom Line

-Add it up, and a crash is highly unlikely.
-A protracted period of lower returns is almost certain, higher volatility is probable, and a bear market may well be in the cards.
-However, the odds are heavily against the type of calamity you’ll often see discussed in the financial press.
-So consider ways to position your portfolio for the changing environment, but don’t let the fear of a bond market crash get the better of you.
+A protracted period of lower returns is almost certain, higher volatility is probable, and a bear market may well be in the cards when the Fed hikes rates.
+But the odds are heavily against the type of calamity you’ll often see discussed in the financial press.